-- What does ‘good faith’ mean in a commercial contract?
+- What does ‘good faith’ mean?

-- Can you cancel a commercial contract?
+- Can you cancel a contract?

-- Can commercial contracts be changed or updated?
+- Can contracts be changed or updated?

 - How long does a commercial contract last for?

-- What termination notice should go into a commercial contract?
+- What termination period should go into a contract?

-What is the definition of a commercial contract?
+What is a commercial contract?